What Is Found There: Literature and the Good Life (EN 101)

 The Good Life?
-The Politics of Power, War and Peace (PS 101 and Honors PS 101)
+The Politics of Power, War and Peace (PS 101)

 This course introduces the study of Politics by inviting students to engage with some of the most challenging questions and problems within the field.
 Through analysis of key historical texts and contemporary essays, and writing assignments that require both close reading and the application of theory to contemporary problems, students will sharpen their skills in critical thinking, argumentation and reflection.
 The course begins with the study of power and a particular emphasis on the less visible forms it takes.
 It then moves to historical and contemporary arguments on the causes of war and peace, with readings that ask us, is violence innate or is it socially constructed (either through norms or the structure of the international system)?
 We build on this foundation by examining the various forms of power wielded in colonial state formation and how this resulted both in acts of resistance and legacies of oppression.
 Finally, the course undertakes an examination of two responses to war (human rights advocacy and humanitarian aid) and the ways in which efforts to remedy the injustices of war cannot be disentangled from the political.
 Does war afford us “the good life” and who or what is sacrificed in the process?

 Professor Lynch teaches courses on international politics, global justice, gender, human rights and conflict.
 Her research includes the study of justice in democracies at war, human rights movements, norms and institutions and comparative and international law.